alduxvm/DronePilot/README.md

 * pix-logdata.py -> Script that logs data from a computer vision thread and from a flying multicopter with a Pixhawk.
 DroneApi related.

 * pix-takeoff.py -> Script that makes a pixhawk take off in the most secure way.
 DroneApi related.

+## Supported flight controllers:

+* Multiwii boards (using MSP)

+* Pixhawk / PX4 / APM (using mavlink & drone API)

+## Supported companion computers:

+* Raspberry Pi (currently in use)

+* oDroid U3 (taking a rest)

+Note: Code is in python, so, any linux computer would be able tu run it.

 ## Caution